Skip to Content

 We may earn commission from links on this page, but we only recommend products we love.
 Promise.

 If you know me, you know I have a bumpy skin texture because you've probably heard me complain about it erm every other day.
 The culprit?
 Keratosis pilaris—aka "KP," "chicken skin," or "strawberry skin"—which extends all over my thighs, butt, cheeks, and most notably, the backs of my arms.
 As a refresher, “keratosis pilaris is caused by excess keratin building up in your hair follicles, leading to tiny, hard, red bumps (in lighter skin tones) or brown bumps (in darker skin tones) on your skin,” says dermatologist Mona Gohara, MD.
-About 40 percent of adults have keratosis pilaris and, unfortunately, there's no cure, but you can make it look and feel better.
+About 40 percent of adults have keratosis pilaris, and unfortunately, there's no cure, but you can make it look and feel better.

 I've tested every keratosis pilaris treatment out there, from DIY methods to prescriptions recommended by my dermatologist—oh, and all the wacko internet "cures"—to find the treatments that actually get the job done.
 If it's on this list, it means I used it for at least three months at some point in my life and stand by its efficacy.
 And while my KP isn't gone (and never will be, womp), it is dramatically reduced—probably 50 percent better than it ever was, thanks to a gentle, consistent routine.
 Below are 11 products and three professional in-office keratosis pilaris treatments that I recommend in 2024, along with advice from three KP experts, dermatologists Dr. Gohara, Karan Lal, MD, and Mary Thomas, MD.